New Video Series from the Adolescent and Young Adult Oncology Program Shows How Teens and Young Adults Talk About Cancer

 About 70,000 people in the U.S. aged 15 to 39 years are diagnosed with cancer each year.
 With the many life changes and social experiences that teens and young adults are already going through, the support of peers and feeling not alone in their fight against cancer is very important.
 Teens and young adults with cancer also have different needs, and different treatment challenges, from children or older adults.
-To help those in this age group hear how their peers are talking about and coping with the many difficulties of life with cancer, The Adolescent and Young Adult (AYA) Oncology Program at Seattle Children’s Hospital has released a new video series on Children’s YouTube Channel called, “Good Times and Bald Times.”
-In this unique series, a group of teens and young adults from Children’s Adolescent Young Adult Oncology Program candidly talk about their many experiences with the disease – from treatments and hair loss, to dealing with school, friends and family.
+To help those in this age group hear how their peers are talking about and coping with the many difficulties of life with cancer, the Adolescent and Young Adult (AYA) Oncology Program at Seattle Children’s Hospital has released a new video series on Seattle Children’s YouTube channel called “Good Times and Bald Times.”
+In this unique series, a group of teens and young adults from Seattle Children’s Adolescent and Young Adult (AYA) Oncology Program candidly talk about their many experiences with the disease – from treatments and hair loss, to dealing with school, friends and family.

 “This generation of teens and young adults is a connected group that relies heavily on technology for their information.
 We identified a real need for this type of resource and we wanted to utilize new media to provide education and psychosocial support to other cancer patients,” said Rebecca Johnson, MD, medical director of the Adolescent and Young Adult (AYA) Oncology Program at Seattle Children’s Hospital, who is also a cancer survivor.
 “It is so important for these teens and young adults with cancer to know that there is a peer out there that understands what they are going through and that support is available.”